zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 admonition, admonition.
 "I rejoice," I rejoice; I rejoice; I rejoice; I want, I take" [, I beg], I hope, I pray, I pray.
 "Tai Sin", why is Worldplace Tai Sin?
 "Seeker, Seeker, Seeker, Seeker" is Daisin...
 Where is the cow king among the people?"
 For Tai Sin.
-I rejoice the words of Daisen.
+I rejoice the words of Great Immortal.

 "The Good Testier: Jo Tamo is the Unfounded": ""The good to tell, the good to tell, the good to preach, the good teaching, the good to know, the good built,